 - 1. The Board shall have the widest powers in regard to the management of Oikocredit.
-It shall have the authority to decide on all matters which are not specifically attributed and reserved to the General Meeting or other bodies of Oikocredit. - 2.
+It shall have the authority to decide on all matters which are not specifically attributed and reserved to the General Meeting or other bodies of - 2.
 The Board has the power to delegate its powers to the Managing Director, which delegation can be made subject to conditions and limitations.
-The powers mentioned in Article 31 under IX and X cannot be delegated to the Managing Director. - 3.
-The Managing Director is responsible for the day-to-day management of Oikocredit.
+The powers mentioned in Article 31 under IX and X cannot be delegated to the Managing Director.

+3. The Managing Director is responsible for the day-to-day management of Oikocredit.
 The Board shall give him/her instructions in respect of the financial, economical and social policies.

-Members of the Board do not occupy a specific function, but prior to each formal meeting of the Board, each member of the Board is assigned to a number of focus areas to be responsible for preparing matters to be discussed during the meeting of the Board.
+Members of the Board do not occupy a specific function, but each member of the Board maybe assigned to focus areas to be responsible for preparing matters to be discussed during the meeting of the Board.